 No, what really got my goat was my utter failure in the romance department.
 I asked girl after girl after girl out, and for whatever reason it never worked out.
 Usually it became clear that the girl in question only wanted to be “friends” (man, I really learned to hate that word).
 Meanwhile, I saw guy after guy after guy find a beautiful young Christian girl, fall in love, and get married.
 The only girl I sorta kinda seriously dated in high school (and which I thought I had a shot with) ended up falling in love with my best friend.
 The only girl I sorta kinda dated seriously in college (and which I thought I had a shot with) wound up falling in love with and marrying my best friend in college.
 And I had to deal with the feelings of envy and a strong sense of injustice.

 But the more you see in the world, the more injustice you see.
 Quite frankly, the cynical questions/accusations in vss.
 14-15 have some apparent truth to them.
 Just to take an obvious example, take the dictators in recent history.
-Only a couple that I know of—the Emperor in Japan and Hitler—died violent deaths.
+Only a couple that I know of—Mussolini in Italy and Hitler—faced any type of justice for their crimes.
 Stalin died peacefully in his sleep.
 So did Kim Il Sung.
 So did Mao Zedong.
 So did Lenin.
 So did a host of others who thought no more about mass murder than we would about stepping on an ant.

 Dennis Prager’s made this point several times, and I thoroughly agree: If there’s no afterlife, if this is all there is, then the very notion of “justice” is a cosmic joke.
 There’s so much vast evil that people get away with that if I didn’t believe in a God who'll make all things right in the end, I’d go crazy.